petr0leum/oet_bot/README.md

 ## Features

-- Generate Card: Use the /generate_card command to create new OET scenario cards.
+* Generate Card: Use the /generate_card command to create new OET scenario cards.
 You can provide feedback on the generated cards, and the bot will learn from your preferences.
-(Only **MEDICINE**)\\
+(Only **MEDICINE**)
-- Play Game: Use the /play_game command to start a role-playing game where the AI Bot acts as your interlocutor.
+* Play Game: Use the /play_game command to start a role-playing game where the AI Bot acts as your interlocutor.
 The conversation happens entirely through voice messages, simulating the OET Speaking exam.
-At the end of the game, you can evaluate the dialogue.\\
+At the end of the game, you can evaluate the dialogue.
-- Show Liked Cards: Use the /show_liked_cards command to quickly view a few of your recently liked cards.\\
+* Show Liked Cards: Use the /show_liked_cards command to quickly view a few of your recently liked cards.
-- Evaluate the dialogue based on predefined criteria.\\
+* Evaluate the dialogue based on predefined criteria.

 ### Available Commands
 * __/start__: Start the bot and receive a welcome message.
 * __/help__: Get a list of available commands and their descriptions.
-* __/generate_card__ - Generate new OET scenario cards.
+* __/generate_card__: Generate new OET scenario cards.
 (Only **MEDICINE**)
-* __/play_game__ - Start a role-playing game to practice OET Speaking.
+* __/play_game__: Start a role-playing game to practice OET Speaking.
 * __/show_liked_cards__: View your recently liked OET scenario cards.
-* __/cancel__ - Cancel the current operation.
+* __/cancel__: Cancel the current operation.

 Happy studying and good luck on your exam! 🍀